-Good news: after the kids and dogs did all the damage they could to our family room area rug, we got a new one!
+Good news: after the kids and our German Shepherd dogs did all the damage they could to our family room area rug, we got a new one!
 After I did the post Fifty Shades of Grey, I inspired myself.
 There are two rooms on our first floor that could use my attention, but our family room really needed a new rug asap!
 The nice thing about grey is that it is a neutral – the new neutral – and can blend where you wouldn’t think it could.

 I actually didn’t buy the rug for this room, but am using it here for now: